Duvet vs. Comforter: What's the Difference?

 Whether you're a duvet or comforter type of person, the quality of your bedding is crucial.
 While both duvets and comforters act as blankets, the two have slight differences.
 Bedding can get expensive, especially if you opt for hypoallergenic, all-natural, or vegan products.

-Duvets can last longer than a comforter as you can wash the outer layer far more often than you need to clean the duvet itself.
-Not to mention, duvet covers are usually reasonably priced, so you can switch up the color or design without having to replace your whole blanket.
+Duvets can last longer than a comforter or other bed topper, as you can wash the outer layer far more often than you need to clean the duvet itself, meaning that you can usually avoid dry cleaning.
+Not to mention, duvet covers are usually reasonably priced, so you can switch up the color or design without replacing your whole blanket.

 Duvets have pros and cons, but so does most everything (even chocolate).
-At the end of the day, you just have to find out what will work best for you.
+At the end of the day, you just have to find out what will work best for you and fit the look of your bed and bedroom once you’re done investigating the difference of duvet vs comforter.

 Duvets are nice because they're easy to clean.
 All you have to do is unzip the outer layer and toss it in the wash.